gary9716/OFSpoutApp/myApps/ofSpoutExample/readme.txt

 4. click confirm and do Rebuild Solution
 BTW, one should check there is an addon called ofxMovieExporter in your openframeworks directory. if not, it can be downloaded from https://github.com/gary9716/ofxMovieExporter-VS2015

+if the program is successfully executed, but the screen black out please go to [Spout2_Root]\SPOUTDXMODE\ and use the program SpoutDXMode to config share mode to texture mode.